What is the role of a public notary in a real estate transaction in Mexico?

 A Notary Public in Mexico must be an attorney at law.
 Upon application, after passing rigorous examinations, he is commissioned by the Government as a Notary Public.
 A Notary Public in Mexico holds office for life, unless either he or she resigns or is removed for a cause.
 The Notary Public in Mexico fulfills a civil service delegated upon him by the Government.

-By Government appointment, a Notary Public in Mexico oversees the legal compliance of any and all aspects of any and all parties involved in any given civil cause provided under Civil Code. (take for example, a rental agreement or a purchase/sale agreement or setting up a corporation or executing probate)
+By Government appointment, a Notary Public in Mexico oversees the legal compliance of any and all aspects of any and all parties involved in any given civil cause provided under Civil Code. (take for example, a rental agreement or a purchase/sale agreement or setting up a corporation)

 Even though a Notary Public in Mexico is a licensed Attorney at Law and member of the Bar, the Notary Public in Mexico will not take part representing neither one of the parties involved in the civil cause.
 The Notario’s role is to oversee the legal compliance of ALL the parties involved in the civil cause. (including the Government, acting as one of the parties involved in such cause at time of collecting taxes as a result of such civil cause)